tarngaina/lol_maya/README.md

         - L<->R: mirror rotation of a selected joint startswith `L_` or `R_` to the opposite joint.
         - A<->B: mirror rotation of first selected joint to second selected joint.
     - 4 influences fix: prune and force max 4 influences on selected skin cluster.
-    - Rebind button: Quick ly unbind, delete all history, rebind, copy selected skincluster's weights back. (base on vertexID)
+    - Rebind button: Quickly unbind, delete all history, rebind selected skin cluster then copy weights back base on vertex ID.
-    - Copy group weights: copy weights from first selected group to second selected group. (base on mesh name)
+    - Copy group weights: copy weights from first selected group to second selected group base on mesh name inside the group.

 ### External Links: